Academy maniacs: Judicial investigation

-On 12 August 2012, the Investigative Committee transferred the case of Anoufriev and Lytkin to the Irkutsk Regional Court.
-Officially, the judicial investigation of the case lasted from 5 September 2012 to 11 February 2013, during this period 16 victims and more than 50 witnesses were questioned.
+On August 12, 2012, the Investigative Committee transferred the case of Anoufriev and Lytkin to the Irkutsk Regional Court.
+Officially, the judicial investigation of the case lasted from September 5, 2012, to February 11, 2013, during this period 16 victims and more than 50 witnesses were questioned.

-On 5 September 2012, the consideration of the case began, which eventually amounted to 49 volumes (according to other data, 46 and 35 volumes).
+On September 5, 2012, the consideration of the case began, which eventually amounted to 49 volumes (according to other data, 46 and 35 volumes).
 At the meeting, the court granted Anoufriev's petition to have another lawyer enter the case, in connection with which the court hearing was postponed until September 10; thus, during the trial, the defendants were represented by three lawyers (Lytkin by one and Anoufriev by two).

-The meeting on 10 September began with announcement of the indictment, which the prosecutor read out for an hour and a half.
+The meeting on September 10 began with announcement of the indictment, which the prosecutor read out for an hour and a half.
 In total, Anoufriev and Lytkin were charged with six murders, nine attempted murders, three robberies and desecration of the bodies of the dead.
 In addition to the killings, the "Molotochniki" were incriminated in the creation of an extremist community.
 Separately, Artyom Anoufriev was charged with 14 counts of engaging a minor in criminal activities (Lytkin had been 17 for almost all the killings).
-Anoufriev refused to admit his guilt for the involvement, extremism, attempted murders, robberies and mockery of the corpses, and of the six murder charges against him, he agreed only with two—the murders of Pirog and Kuydina.
+Anoufriev refused to admit his guilt for the involvement, extremism, attempted murders, robberies, and abuse of the corpses, and of the six murder charges against him, he agreed only with two—the murders of Pirog and Kuydina.
 Lytkin, on the contrary, only rejected the extremism charge.

 In Irkutsk's remand prison No. 1, Anoufriev was placed in a common cell, and Lytkin in a double room.
 Although the forensic psychiatric examination found both sane, the Anoufriev SIZO was registered as prone to self-mutilation and suicide, and psychologists carried out separate work with him.
 During the investigative experiment, the suspects were accompanied by twenty operatives because of the fear that local residents would attack them.
 Danil Semyonov's father wanted to be present at the experiment, but he was not allowed in an attempt to avoid a mob trial.
 Anoufriev was present only at the verbal identification of the experiment, the technical verification was carried out only by Lytkin.
 Subsequently, the defendants were placed in different solitary cells, since there was information about a planned murder against both.